-The Department of Homeland Security, Federal Emergency Management Agency will evaluate a biennial emergency preparedness exercise at the Limerick Generating Station in Pottstown, Pennsylvania.
-The exercise will take place November 19, 2019 to test the ability of the Commonwealth of Pennsylvania to respond to an emergency at the nuclear facility.
+PHILADELPHIA – The Department of Homeland Security, Federal Emergency Management Agency (FEMA) will evaluate a Biennial Emergency Preparedness Exercise at the Peach Bottom Atomic Power Station.
+The exercise will occur during the week of March 1, 2021 to assess the ability of the Commonwealth of Pennsylvania to respond to an emergency at the nuclear facility.

-“These drills are held every other year to evaluate government’s ability to protect public health and safety,” said MaryAnn Tierney, FEMA Region III Regional Administrator.
-“We will assess state and local emergency response capabilities within the 10-mile Emergency Planning Zone of the nuclear facility, as well as adjacent support jurisdictions within the Commonwealth of Pennsylvania.”
+“These drills are held every other year to evaluate government’s ability to protect public health and safety,” said Janice Barlow, Acting Regional Administrator for FEMA Region 3.
+“We assess state and local government emergency response capabilities within the 10-mile Emergency Planning Zone within the Commonwealth of Pennsylvania.”

 At the public meeting, FEMA may request that questions or comments be submitted in writing for review and response.
 Written comments may also be submitted after the meeting by emailing FEMAR3NewsDesk@fema.dhs.gov or by mail to:

 FEMA Region III

 FEMA created the Radiological Emergency Preparedness (REP) Program to (1) ensure the health and safety of citizens living around commercial nuclear power plants would be adequately protected in the event of a nuclear power plant accident and (2) inform and educate the public about radiological emergency preparedness.

 REP Program responsibilities cover only “offsite” activities, that is, state and local government emergency planning and preparedness activities that take place beyond the nuclear power plant boundaries.
 Onsite activities continue to be the responsibility of the NRC.

 Additional information on FEMA’s REP Program is available online at FEMA.gov/Radiological-Emergency-Preparedness-Program.